gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

 #### Unmesh

 Q1.
 What tasks did I work on / complete?
+ - Login page UI changes and state management

 Q2.
 What am I planning to work on next?
+ - Learning Redux
+ - Complex state management code for the login page
+ - Connection part for Customer to frequent flyer miles account

 Q3.
 What tasks are blocked waiting on another team member?
+ - N/A

 #### Pratik